robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "You didn't just teach sewing, but seeing."

 Lauren's hand reached out and gently touched the lace.
 Her head bobbed in a barely perceptible nod.
-She glanced at Mara, then turned to the window.
+She glanced at Mara, and then her eyes fell on the mannequin proudly wearing the ornate gown.
+She took in the sewing machines on tables with folded fabric and bobbins of thread and tins for chalk, pins, and thimbles.
+And finally, stopped at the repair table.

+"Would you like to have a look around?"

+Lauren nodded again and pointed at the pattern on the table.

+"May I ask what is this for?"

+Mara gestured towards the open window.
+Morning at the Historical Faire was in full swing: the voices of actors in the marketplace proclaiming the virtues of their onions and turnips could be heard in the distance.

+"New production.
+The Faire wants a shopkeeper line."

+Lauren's eyebrows rose.

+"You don't just do repairs, then?"

+"We did," Mara said, "when the Faire first opened.
+But then, the owners weren't happy with what we were getting from overseas."

+Lauren's head tilted as she studied the pattern.

+"The costumes we made held up better," Mara continued.
+"And so, management kept ordering new ones to replace the others.
+There aren't that many of the overseas ones left."

+The front-loader started its final spin rattle as the shouting of the vendors seemed to grow louder.

+"So, this is— a trade."

+"Several trades," said Mara.
+"People think all we do is stitch torn seams."
+She stood.
+"We're a workshop.
+Cloth just happens to be our material."

 "So, what do I do?"